Adoption Services (AS)

 Loading...

-On average, Indigenous children experience longer periods between being eligible for adoption and being placed in an adoption home, but since the baseline period of September 2012 the wait period for Indigenous children has decreased by over 14 months, while the wait period for non-Indigenous children has increased by 6 months since the baseline period.
+On average, Indigenous children experience longer periods between being eligible for adoption and being placed in an adoptive home.
+Since the baseline period of September 2012, the wait period for Indigenous children has increased by 1 month (from 46 months to 47 months), while the wait period for Non-Indigenous children has increased by 3.5 months (from 17.5 months to 21 months).
+Compared to the previous year, the wait time for Indigenous children increased from 40 months to 47 months, while the wait time for Non-Indigenous children decreased from 29 months to 21 months.